gabegm/gabriel/content/posts/On-Failed-Machine-Learning-Experiments.md

 ![alt text](/images/denied-pay-rise.png "Logo Title Text 1")

 If Data Scientists are to be allowed to fail at their experiments, their compensation and progression cannot be tied to the success of such experiments.
-"Deliver 4 models to production in 2021" is the best way to incentivse a Data Scientist to do whatever they can to make sure their experiments do not "fail", whatever the cost.
+"Deliver 4 models to production in 2021" is the best way to incentivise a Data Scientist to do whatever they can to make sure their experiments do not "fail", whatever the cost.

 Instead, progression should be tied towards the experiments themselves and the quality of their results, whether those results deem the experiment to be successful or not.
 The essential thing here is that the company learns from its data because the Data Scientist is able to answer the questions which they may have, by conducting the rigorous experiments required, in which the management accepts the results, whether or not they follow their gut feeling.